 Storing

-You can keep it in the refrigerator for several days, well covered.
+Refrigerating: keep it in the fridge for 4-5 days, well-covered or in an airtight container.
 Warm it before eating.

 Serving

-- Individual servings: use small ramekins to make individual pear cobblers.
+- Individual servings: use small ramekins to make individual apple cobblers.
 They are ideal if you have a dinner party.

 - Whipped cream: warm with barely sweetened whipped cream is always a good plan.
 Or, as my father eats it, with unsweetened cream straight from the container.